What is the Youth Mobility Scheme?

 - Work as a self-employed person and set up your own business (you may not hire others, any premises must be rental-only, and any equipment should be valued at not more than £5,000)

-If you are from Australia, New Zealand, Canada, Japan, Monaco, Taiwan, Hong Kong, or the Republic of Korea, your passport must be provided as evidence of sponsorship.
+If you are from the following countries: Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Republic of Korea, or Taiwan, your passport must be provided as evidence of sponsorship for the Youth Mobility visa.
+A British Overseas Territories citizen can apply without sponsorship.

 As well as this, the place where you submit your application is not limited to the country of which you are a citizen.